basho/basho_docs/source/languages/en/riak/ops/running/authz.md

 The `all|<users>` designates that sources can be added to all users/roles.
 A source can be added to a specific user/role by simply listing the `username`, whereas a grouping of users/roles can be added if the `usernames` are separated by commas, e.g. `add-source jane,bill,terry,chris`.

-Let's say that we want to give all users trusted access to securables when requests come from `localhost`:
+Let's say that we want to give all users trusted access to securables (without a password) when requests come from `localhost`:

 ```bash
 riak-admin security add-source all 127.0.0.1/32 trust